|

 These pictures will give you a reasonably good idea of what I looked like in my first few months on this earth.
 A bundle of "puppy fur"!
 However, I was destined to keep my elegant dark brown coat!
 And, I still like to tilt my head!

 To resolve any possible confusion, here is a table of "Who's Who" in my world.
 The table relates to 1st August 2024, a few days before my actual 11th birthday, and quite a way beyond the time of Effie's birth, but more or less the time when my web page came into being.
+The ages are to the nearest half year.
 You can also see when we were born (in UK date format: dd/mm/yyyy).

 So Chechache is the youngest - and surrounded by all us ladies!
 By the way, you can calculate our actual ages with respect to today's date, by clicking on this link, (which uses USA date format, mm/dd/yyyy).
 Although Chechache is the youngest, I'll let you into a secret: Dolly, who is the oldest, still manages to snore more loudly than Chechache!
-(November 2024).
+(The roar of the snore in November 2024.
+Sounds like poetry - the phrase, that is.
+Not the snore.).
 Don't tell anyone!

 Here you see three of us enjoying a nice snug get-together.
 A good omen for the harmony in our canine community!